lab11/vlc-localization/apps/README.md

 ====

 This folder holds the application development for apps on each of the major platforms.
-Currently we only have a Windows Phone app.
-Neither the Android nor iOS APIs provide sufficient access to the camera hardware for our application.
+Initially, only Windows Phone provided sufficient access to the camera hardware for our application.
 In particular, we require the ability to manually set exposure time and ISO values.
+Since then iOS (v8) and Android (v5) have added the required APIs.
+We have added an iOS app but have not yet developed and do not currently have plans to develop an Android app.

 Winphone
 --------